 Before signing the form, you should first read the following policies, acts and codes relevant to conduct, information security and information privacy:

-A copy of your signed form should be forwarded to the Professional Placement Unit.
+A copy of your signed form should be forwarded to the Professional Experience Placement Unit.

 Complete the Fire and Emergency Response Training module if you are attending placement at The Townsville Hospital and Health Service.